chris-sanders/chris-sanders.github.io/_posts/2023-05-23-troubleshoot-ci.md

 Most of this workflow is using actions available as open source actions shared on Github.
 It checks out the code, adds dependencies (Helm and chart-testing), lints the chart, and then deploys it.
 These steps aren't relevant to the troubleshoot portion but are included to have a full example.

 The last 3 sections are the ones of interest here and could be added to any CI system in a similar fashion.
 The step `install troubleshoot` just uses a curl command to download the latest release of the troubleshoot binary.
 The step `collect bundle` runs troubleshoot to generate a bundle, the information that is collected in the bundle are provided here via a URL although there are other methods to retrieve them.
-The nice thing about point to an online spec as is done here, is you can continue to update and modify the information collected and your CI is always collecting relevant data.
+The nice thing about using an online spec, as is done here, is you can continue to update and modify the information collected and your CI is always collecting relevant data.
 The two shown here are ones the Reliability Engineering team at [Replicated][] maintain for our use.
 This is the team that is developing Troubleshoot and you can use this as well to get started if you like.
 The final step `Upload support bundle artifact` is Github specific and allows you to upload artifacts to retain after the run has completed.

-With these three steps, a Github run pass or fail uploads an artifact that you can review after the fact.
+With these three steps, pass or fail, an artifact is created that you can review after the fact.
 Note the line `if: success() || failure()` which runs these actions pass or fail but not if the run is canceled all together.
+By default artifacts are stored for 90 days.

 The artifact is listed at the bottom of the run summary shown here: